kadahlin/AnimatedNavBar/README.md

 ## How to use

-Start by adding the jcenter repository to your root build.gradle
+Start by adding the bintray repository to your root build.gradle
 ```kotlin
     allprojects {
         repositories {